aaron-ang/CSE291-Sp25/README.md

 ## Reproduce the results
 1. Run `download.ipynb` to download the dataset and save to CSV format.
 2. Run `preproc.ipynb` to clean the CSV file.
-3. `itensities.ipynb` conducts a T-test for a specific protein and drug.
+3. `run_test.ipynb` conducts a T-test for a specific protein and drug.